moleculerjs/site/source/docs/0.14/caching.md

 ```

 ## Clear cache
-When you create a new model in your service, sometimes you have to clear the old cached model entries.
+When you create a new model in your service, you have to clear the old cached model entries.

 **Example to clean the cache inside actions**
 ```js